|Title||Installing Stata 17 for Windows on a network drive|

 The installation procedure is the same as it is on a stand alone workstation, except you select the appropriate drive.
 The default working directory (where Stata will store files and where it will look for any files it is asked to read) will default to the user’s documents directory on the server you install Stata.
 You will need to override this with the shortcut on the local machine.

 Stata 17 does not support 32-bit Windows.
 You must install Stata 17 on a 64-bit Windows server, and all workstations to run Stata must use 64-bit Windows.

 Once Stata is installed, you will need to run it once to initialize the license.

 When you have done that, you can mount the Windows share on which you installed Stata and run Stata from there.
 If the network share will be mounted as the same drive from all workstations, it may be easiest to create a shortcut to it.

-There will be times when your license needs to be changed: sites with an annual lease will need to renew the license, the student version will need to be renewed, or the number of users may change.
+There will be times when your license needs to be changed: sites with an annual license will need to renew the license or the numbers of users may change.
 The procedure is the same in all these circumstances.

 You will be making changes in the directory in which Stata is installed, and you will need the license and authorization information that is on your License and Authorization sheet or in the email you received from StataCorp.